 What are some specific items not covered?

-While it seeks to be comprehensive, travel insurance does not cover unforeseeable situations such as war, suicide, insanity, motivated murder, childbirth, risky sports (unless you opt for sufficient coverage to include extreme sports) and HIV/AIDS-related diseases.
+While it seems to be comprehensive, travel insurance does not cover unforeseeable situations such as war, suicide, insanity, motivated murder, childbirth, risky sports (unless you opt for sufficient coverage to include extreme sports) and HIV/AIDS-related diseases.
 Be sure to fully note the exclusions in any policy you are considering.

 It also doesn’t cover situations where you do unwise things, like getting drunk and falling down or crashing your vehicle while speeding downhill.